-- Even though bookkeeping and accounting are perceived as synonyms there is actually an important difference between the two terms.
+- Even though bookkeeping and accounting are used interchangeably, there is actually an important difference between the two terms.

 - Bookkeeping and accounting can be a great start in a business-related career because there are always finances involved.

-- If you don't understand the distinction between bookkeeping and accounting then give this article a read.
+- If you don't fully understand the distinction between bookkeeping and accounting, then read on to find out.

 Bookkeeping and accounting differ in that the former is mechanical while the latter is analytical.
 Bookkeeping involves the actual recording of transactions into business accounts.
 When all these records are taken for financial analysis and preparation of other business results (statements and liabilities), then this is accounting.
 Another distinction between bookkeeping and accounting is that the first involves a columnar presentation of numbers, while the latter uses reports to present business results.